data-gan/datascience_interview_notes/bert.md

 What is maximum sequence length parameter? he max of sequence length parameter specifies the maximum number of tokens that can be passed into BERT model with a single sample.

+What is a  Epoch?
+An epoch is a full pass through the training data set.

+what is Transfer learning?
+It's a machine learning technique where a model is trained on one task and then repurposed on a second related task.

+Why fine tuning pretained model?
+Fine tuning is generally faster than pretraining, as the model doesn't have to learn millions or billions of BERT vector representations.
+Also note that fine tuning is a supervised learning step, as you fit the model using labeled training data.